Does Medicare Cover Grabbers ?

 A supplier who is not “Participating” can add up to an extra 15% on the price for equipment.

 Medicare will pay only the Medicare-approved price, leaving you, or your loved one, to pay the difference between the Medicare-approved price and the supplier’s price, plus the co-payment and annual deductible (if it applies).

 If the supplier is a Medicare-enrolled “participating” supplier you will get the best price.
 Do always make sure that they accept “assignment”.

 What coverage do you get with Medicare Advantage Plans ?

-You will need to contact your Advantage Plan provider to find out about their exact process for buying items with coverage, the doctors they work with their supply network.
+You will need to contact your Advantage Plan provider to find out about their exact process for buying items with coverage, the doctors they work with and their supply network.

 Using doctors and suppliers outside of your plans network will usually lead to a loss of coverage for any items you buy.

 Finding a Medicare-enrolled DME Supplier near you

 To find a local Medicare supplier check this here at Medicare.gov

 Durable Medical Equipment generally covered by Medicare if you qualify